martinmoene/catch-lest-other-comparison/README.md

 [Skip to the feature comparison](#table).

-Note 1: This is an initial draft, it is incomplete and likely contains errors.
+Note: This is an initial draft, it is incomplete and likely contains errors.
-Note 2: Catch-2 is not yet released.

 Ideas, additions, corrections, signaling omissions, etc. welcome!